-- Restoring a neglected hedgerow. - Creating a new pond as an attractive feature on the site. - Planting trees characteristic to the local area to make a positive contribution to the local landscape. - Using native plants in landscaping schemes for better nectar and seed sources for bees and birds. - Designing lighting to encourage wildlife.
+- Providing a new footpath through the new development to link into existing rights of way. - Creating a new pond as an attractive feature on the site. - Planting trees characteristic to the local area to make a positive contribution to the local landscape. - Using native plants in landscaping schemes for better nectar and seed sources for bees and birds.